adamluzsi/testcase/README.md

 or when you try to access variable that doesn't exist in the context where you do so.
 It try to panic with friendly and supportive messages, but that is highly subjective.

-### just a suggestion
+### suggestion for Rule of Thumb

-This is here is not really a fancy framework, it just some basic tooling on top of `*testing.T#Run`.
-So it will not give you solutions for everything, and doesn't even try to do so.

 To me I found it useful, that I always created a `subject`/`asResult` variable with a function that takes `*testcase.V` right after each Spec#Describe function block.
 This function signature always shared the same signature as the function/method I test within it.

-To me it helped me to have more descriptive test cases, easier refactoring and easy way to setup edge cases by using `testcase.Spec#Let`.
+It is also really helped me to have more descriptive test cases, easier refactoring and in my opinion an easy way to setup edge cases by using `testcase.Spec#Let`.

-On each nesting, I describe the the context about what is the input for example, or why such case exists, and what is the expected results from it.

-Then I highly suggest to do blackbox testing, because then most of the time, your tests can serve as example usages as well.
+You can see an example to this in the GoDoc.

+Usually I setup only one thing in each `When`/`And` block, and describe it in the description what test runtime context I wanted to create by that.
+If you have a dependency object that not exist in the first level of the nesting, don't worry, because using `*testcase.Spec#Let` allow you to do it later, in the right context.

+I usually only test exported functions, so to me blackbox testing worked out the best.
+Trough this I tend to write specs that feels more like real life usage, and I'm forced to use the pkg exported functionalities.
 > to do blackbox testing, just append _test to your current pkg name where you do the testing.

-And last but not least, if your implementation need an if, I suggest to always create two spec context with `When` and `And` to represent logical decision paths in your specification tree.
-Usually it become kind a troublesome to represent too many if, which helps you realize when your component include too much logic in one place.
+When my implementation requires an if,
+I usually try to create context with `when`/`and` blocks, to justify and describe when can that if path triggered.
+When the specification complexity becomes too big, because many nested level is there, that is usually a sign to me that the component have big scope.
+I usually then read trough the specs, and then extract nested loops into a separate component, so the required mind model becomes smaller.
+Also speaking about required mind model, the amount of nesting required for your specification, is usually in 1:1 ration with the size of mind model needed to understand the code.
+Smaller specs usually works better for me, because I like to be lazy when it comes to understand code.

-But sometimes it is necessary to do so, for those cases, I usually create a function that takes *testcase.Spec as a receiver, and do the specification that would otherwise needed to be written redundantly.
+Sometimes however it is necessary to do many nesting, and for those cases, I usually create a function that takes *testcase.Spec as a receiver, and do the specification in that function, so it can be referenced from many places.

-This is just a suggest handle it with a grain of salt of course.
+Such typical example for that is when you need to test error cases, and then in the error cases shared spec you swap out the dependency with a mock with Let, and then prepare the context for the error cases there.

 ### Example